-SGAC Involvement with the UN
+SGAC Involvement with the United Nations

 In 1999, at UNISPACE III, the Space Generation Advisory Council in support of the United Nations Programme on Space Applications was created following the outcomes of the first Space Generation Forum.
 It was recommended “to create, within the framework of the Committee on the Peaceful Uses of Outer Space, a consultative mechanism to facilitate the continued participation of young people from all over the world, especially young people from developing countries and young women, in cooperative space-related activities”.